marek5050/Hyperledger_Todo_App/Part_2.md

 ## Changing the client code
-On the client side we just want to call the remote function called **finishTask**.
+On the client side we just want to call the remote function named **finishTask**.
 Since there's plenty of boilerplate code already in **[invoke.js](https://github.com/marek5050/Hyperledger_Todo_App/blob/master/todo/invoke.js)** we can just duplicate the file and call it **finish.js**.
 Modify the **finish.js** file by changing the **request** variable to include the new function name **finishTask**
 ```javascript